valxe/bloxflip-rain-joiner/README.md

 ## Damn

-Yea i made this using ChatGPT if u have beef with me using chatgpt feel free to dm on discord and roast me or whatever ( @valentineuh ) plz add i have no friend
+Yea i made this using ChatGPT ( the readme not the actual script ) if u have beef with me using chatgpt feel free to dm on discord and roast me or whatever ( @valentineuh ) plz add i have no friend